Analytics for Bloggers: What to Track and Which Tools to Use

 Double Down on Winners

 Once you know what works, write more of it.
 If your top three posts are all about “how to use X tool,” create a series.
 Turn a popular post into a cluster: write supporting articles, internal-link them together, and update the original to stay current.
-This strategy works because you're not guessing — you're responding to proven demand.
+You're not guessing — you're responding to proven demand.

 Fix or Retire Underperformers